 A benign tumor on your pituitary gland causes your body to make too much cortisol from the adrenal glands, which leads to the symptoms of Cushing’s disease.
-Cortisol—also referred to as the stress hormone—helps control your mood, motivation, and the way you feel.
+Cortisol—also referred to as the stress hormone—helps regulate your body’s response to stress.

 ENCOURAGEMENT AND